b0llull0s/GenPrivateKeyRsa/README.md

 - Ensure you have a public key file in `PEM` format (e.g., id_rsa.pub) before running the script.

 > [!IMPORTANT]
-> The script relies on FactorDB's ability to factorize .
-If FactorDB cannot factorize the modulus, the script will not work.
+> If `FactorDB` cannot factorize the modulus, the script will not work.

 > [!CAUTION]
 > Do not use this tool maliciously or on keys you do not own.
 It is intended for educational purposes and recovery of lost keys.